 We do have a higher drawdown and there is no doubt this is a risky strategy, however, that risk could also be reduced with a smaller position size and with hedging.

-I was surprised by the results of this strategy because they show that this system actually made money during the ramp up in volatility in 2008 and it even made a killing in February 2018!
+I was surprised by the results of this strategy because they show that this system actually made money during the ramp up in volatility in 2008 and it even made a killing in February 2018.
+Somehow I assumed that any short VXX strategy would have lost money during these periods but I was wrong.
+This means the strategy could have a lot of value as a hedge to long-only portfolio.

-With all that said, however, I do think it’s possible to make the trade work so long as you watch the market closely and don’t risk too much on your initial trade.
-If you do so, the biggest risk will likely come from a large overnight jump in the VIX which does not lead to a halted market.
+With all that said, I do think it’s possible to make the trade work so long as you watch the market closely and don’t risk too much on your initial trade.
+You need to watch the market all the time and you need to have balls of steel.
+If you do that, the biggest risk will likely come from a large overnight jump in the VIX which does not lead to a halted market.

 The simple volatility strategy that we showed today appears to work well by riding short-term trends in VXX.
-I’m not sure if I would trade it just yet but it could be worth exploring further.
+I’m not sure if I would trade it as I’m not very comfortable with shorting VXX.
+But this strategy could be worth exploring further and might be a useful hedge at a low position size.